ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/RTL_SYNTAX_AND_SEMANTICS.md

 ### A few key points about managing this object

-* **Dispensable by design** → The `rtl::CxxMirror` itself carries no hidden global state.
+* **Dispensable by design** → The `CxxMirror` itself carries no hidden global state.
 You can define one central mirror, create multiple mirrors in different scopes, or even rebuild mirrors on demand.
 RTL imposes no restriction on how you manage its lifetime.

 * **Duplicate registration is harmless** → Identical registrations always materialize the same metadata.
 If a canonical function pointer is already registered, it is not added again to the lambda/functor table — the metadata simply refers back to the existing entry.